hoanganhngo610/COVID19_VN_MOH_MLmodels/predict-LOS(new-version)/README.md

 - [] Download data of type csv and upload onto repository (Hoang Anh)

+- [] Prepare arXiv template for preprint on Overleaf

+- [] Connect Overleaf project to Github for consistent modification

 ### Week 1 - Conduct (03/09/2020 - 08/09/2020)